Located in: Georgia

 Graduating from this medical school means a globally recognised diploma and the right to continue your studies or start practising in the student’s preferred country.

 The European University in Tbilisi, Georgia, is listed in the World Directory of Medical Schools, recognised by the World Health Organisation (WHO).
 It is also accredited by the Foundation for Advancement of International Medical Education and Research (FAIMER).
+EUT is now also recognised by Ministry of education of Nederland.
 In addition, the university is a member of the Association for Medical Education in Europe (AMEE) and the Association for Medical Schools in Europe (AMSE).

 We helped one graduate from the European University register their primary medical qualification (PMQ) successfully in the UK in early 2022.
 After assessing the PMQ MD degree via the eligibility registration process, the medical council added the university as an institution awarding medical qualifications in their database.
 The MD programme, curriculum, and study hours were approved.
 After approval of the graduate's documents was registered, the remaining part is for the graduate doctor to pass the exams for provisional or full registration for licensing to practise.